 Bangkok Union Life Insurance Public Company Limited is 25.00% held by TPI Polene Public Company Limited, 9.60% held by Bangkok Union Insurance Public Company Limited and 15.18% by Leophairatana group.
-In addition, the Company and Bangkok Union Life Insurance Public Company Limited have 3 common directors including: Mr. Pramuan Leophairatana, Mr. Prayad Liewphairatana and Miss Malinee Leophairut as of December 31, 2018.
+In addition, the Company and Bangkok Union Life Insurance Public Company Limited have 3 common directors including: Mr. Pramuan Leophairatana, Mr. Prayad Liewphairatana and Miss Malinee Leophairut as of 31 December 2019.

-Transaction Size (Million BHT) Transaction Fiscal year ended December 31, 2017 Fiscal year ended December 31, 2018 Necessity and Reasonableness Opinion of the Audit Committee Revenue from sales of petrol and gas 0.1 0.1 The Company sold petrol and gas to Bangkok Union Classified as ordinary course of Life Insurance Plc. for use in vehicles of Bangkok ket rate as offered by the Com Union Life Insurance Plc. at retail price as offered lated parties and non-related A/R 0.0 0.0 by the Company to both related parties and non- related parties.
-(With A/R of Baht 11,960.05 for the fiscal year end- ing December 31, 2017 and Baht 8,165.32 for the fiscal year ending December 31, 2018.) action is therefore reasonable and beneficial to the Company.
-Expenses for insurance premium 1.7 2.3 The company purchased a life insurance policy as a welfare for the employees of the company and Bangkok Union Life Insurance's premium rate is the Classified as ordinary course of business of the Company.
+Transaction Size (Million BHT) Transaction Fiscal year ended December 31, 2018 Fiscal year ended December 31, 2019 Necessity and Reasonableness Opinion of the Audit Committee Revenue from petrol and gas (NGV) station 0.1 0.1 The Company sold petrol and gas at its service sta- tions at retail market price to TPIPLfor use in TPIPL' s vehicles.
+Such retail price was applied to other customers both related and unrelated to the Com- pany.
+Classified as ordinary course of business of the Company at retail market price which is the same level that the company sold to other customers, both related and not related to the company; hence, the transaction is reasonable and benefi- cial to the company.
+Expenses for insurance premium 2.3 2.8 The company purchased a life insurance policy as a welfare for the employees of the company and Bangkok Union Life Insurance's premium rate is the Classified as ordinary course of business of the Company.
 This transaction was made on bidding basis at market price.
-Paperlack United Life Advance for insurance premium 0.6 0.8 best rate and is the same rate that Bangkok Union Life Insurance Plc. collected from other related and non-related customers. basis at market price.
-Bangkok United Life Insurance's premium rate is comparable to the rate that Bangkok Union Life Insurance Plc. col- lected from other related and non-related cus- tomers.
-This transaction is therefore reasonable and beneficial to the Company.
+Bangkok United Life Advance for insurance premium 0.8 0.9 best rate and is the same rate that Bangkok Union Life Insurance Plc. collected from other related and non-related customers.
+Insurace's precision of the second se